brettfazio/orderbook/README.md

 ```

 This will benchmark your code using the `score_feed.csv` as the order flow and the matching engine implemented in `engine.rs`.

+## Contribution

+PRs are welcome either adding additional novel matching engines to the examples or improving the base running/scoring code itself.